On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Introduction

-We first state some closely related results on $\db$-solutions $u$ to $\db u=f$ on strictly pseudoconvex domains $D$ in $\cc^n$: After work of Lieb-Grauert~\ci{MR273057} and Kerzman~\ci{MR0281944}, Henkin-Romanov~\ci{MR0293121} achieved the sharp $C^{1/2}$ solutions for $f\in L^\infty$ by integral formulas.
-The $C^{k+1/2}$ solutions for $f\in C^k$ $(k\in\nn)$ was obtained by Siu~\ci{MR330515} for $(0,1)$ forms and by Lieb-Range~\ci{MR597825} for forms with $q\geq1$ when $\pd D$ is sufficiently smooth boundary.
-For $\pd D\in C^2$, Theorem~\ref{regsol} and analogous result for a homotopy formula were proved in~\ci{MR4289246} through the construction of a homotopy formula.
-These results were extended by Shi~\ci{MR4244873} to a weighted Sobolev spaces with a gain less than $1/2$ derivative and by Shi-Yao~\cites{https://doi.org/10.48550/arxiv.2107.08913, https://doi.org/10.48550/arxiv.2111.09245} to $H^{s+1/2,p}$ space gaining $1/2$ derivative for $s>1/p$ when $\pd D\in C^2$ and for $s\in\rr$ when $\pd D$ is sufficiently smooth.
-It is worthy to point out that Shi-Yao achieved the first regularity result for negative order $s$.
-Furthermore, Gong-Lanzani~\ci{MR4289246} obtained $\Lambda^{r+1/2}$ (with $r>1$) regularity gaining $1/2$ derivative on strongly $\cc$-linear convex $C^{1,1}$ domains $D$.
+We first state some closely related results on $\db$-solutions $u$ to $\db u=f$ on strictly pseudoconvex domains $D$ in $\cc^n$: After work of Lieb--Grauert~\cite{MR273057} and Kerzman~\cite{MR0281944}, Henkin--Romanov~\cite{MR0293121} achieved the sharp $C^{1/2}$ solutions for $f\in L^\infty$ by integral formulas.
+The $C^{k+1/2}$ solutions for $f\in C^k$ $(k\in\nn)$ were obtained by Siu~\cite{MR330515} for $(0,1)$ forms and by Lieb--Range~\cite{MR597825} for forms with $q\geq1$ when $\pd D$ is sufficiently smooth.
+For $\pd D\in C^2$, Theorem~\ref{regsol} and analogous results for a homotopy formula were proved in~\cite{MR3961327} through the construction of a homotopy formula.
+These results were extended by Shi~\cite{MR4244873} to a weighted Sobolev spaces with a gain less than $1/2$ derivative and by Shi--Yao~\cites{MR4688544,shi-yao-ajm} to $H^{s+1/2,p}$ space gaining $1/2$ derivative for $s>1/p$ when $\pd D\in C^2$ and for $s\in\rr$ when $\pd D$ is sufficiently smooth.
+It is worthy to point out that Shi--Yao achieved the first regularity result for negative order $s$, and Yao~\cite{MR4739361} further showed that a similar result holds for convex finite multitype smooth domains in $\cc^n$.
+Also, Gong--Lanzani~\cite{MR4289246} obtained $\Lambda^{r+1/2}$ (with $r>1$) regularity gaining $1/2$ derivative on strongly $\cc$-linear convex $C^{1,1}$ domains $D$.